kh4rg0sh/kh4rg0sh.github.io/content/_index.md

 toc: false
 --- -->
 <img src="images/logo.jpg" align="center" width="100px"/>
-<h3 style="text-align: center;">Mmukul Khedekar</h3>
+<h3 style="text-align: center;">kh4rg0shr</h3>

 ## About Me
-Hello!
-My name's Mmukul Khedekar.
-I usually use the aliases `kh4rg0sh` or `fooker` or `alastor moody`.
-I'm currently a Second Year student at IIT Roorkee and I'm pursuing a Bachelors in Computer Science and Engineering.
+hi, im `kh4rg0sh`. i'm currently a Second Year student at IIT Roorkee and I'm pursuing a Bachelors in Computer Science and Engineering. i frequently use one of the following aliases: `['kh4rg0sh', 'fooker', 'alastormoody']`

-Currently, I'm a core team member of two of our campus groups:
+currently, i'm a core team member of two of our campus groups:

 <table>
     <tr>